tejasramdas/interface/README.md

  - Add more functions to reset things.
  - Connect stuff to buttons.
  - Label observable doesn't work so manually updating for now.
+ - I/O clocks need to be synced properly but good enough for now.